Lower Broadway, Newark: Demographics

 With over 14,000 residents, Lower Broadway is one of the most diverse neighborhoods in the city.
 It remains a largely Hispanic community (51% vs 32% in Newark), although it now has a wide mix of residents from Puerto Rico, Ecuador, the Dominican Republic and Mexico.
 The Black population has also increased steadily and includes African Americans as well as a growing West African population.

 One quarter of the residents are under the age of 18, and one out of every five households is headed by a female with children under the age of 18.
-The unemployment rate hovers around 14%.

 Residential district

 Lower Broadway is primarily a residential neighborhood that is characterized in the north by smaller lots with single, and two-family homes (many of which have been converted into two- and three-family units) and in the south by higher density residential development, particularly in the vicinity of 7th Avenue.

 Residential uses are clustered in the heart of the neighborhood, although nearly one third of the population lives in the two Mies van der Rohe designed towers on the southern edge of the neighborhood, The Colonnade and Pavilion apartment complexes.
 The rest of the community is primarily three story homes and small-scale apartment buildings.
 The average home in Lower Broadway is over 80 years old.
 There are many well maintained homes and streets.

 The southern portion of Branch Brook Park provides some recreational amenities to Lower Broadway, but its location opposite a busy thoroughfare inhibits regular use by residents.
 Four local schools serve the community: McKinley Elementary School, Barringer High School, Franklin Elementary School and St. Michael's School (parochial).